skorasaurus/carto-manual/carto_manual.md

 One drawback that i'm immediately noticing too, to styling your markers in tilemill, is that if you're going to display them on a webpage (using mapbox.js), each time that you want to tweak them or debug it, you'll have to upload the entire project up to the web again,

 ====
+My styling isn't displaying das I intended ?
+Help ?

+Most common culprit of this is that:
+- your data isn't included in the layer you're styling Make sure your data is being included by checking the layer features (the little magnifying glass by the circle...)
+If there's too many features in the list and you're using SQL, put your query into an SQL editor like pgadmin.

+====